visual-layer/fastdup/README.md

 ## 📌 Why fastdup?

-+ **Quality** - fastdup can assist you in reaching a high quality dataset by finding and removing anomalies and outliers from your datasets.
++ **Quality** - fastdup can assist you in reaching a high-quality dataset by finding and removing anomalies and outliers from your datasets.
 Finding duplicate and near duplicate of images (&videos) and finding clusters of similarity at a large scale!

-+ **Cost** - fastdup can also help you in reducing your data operations costs by facilitating the intelligent sampling of high-quality or novel datasets prior to labeling, as well as support the quality assessment of labeled data.
++ **Cost** - fastdup can also help you in reducing your data operations costs by facilitating the intelligent sampling of high-quality or novel datasets prior to labeling, as well as supporting the quality assessment of labeled data.

-+ **Scale** - fastdup graph engine is written in C++ and is highly efficient and works in an incredible scale!
-Running locally on a CPU only machine and can handle up to 400M images on a single CPU machine!
++ **Scale** - fastdup graph engine is written in C++ and is highly efficient and works on an incredible scale!
+Running locally on a CPU-only machine and can handle up to 400M images on a single CPU machine!

 ## ⚙ Setting up

 - **Supported Python**: 3.7, 3.8, 3.9, 3.10
-- **Supported OS**: Windows 10, 11 and 2019 Server (Native), Windows WSL, Ubuntu (20.04, 18.04), Mac OSX 10+ (Intel and M1 CPUs), Amazon Linux 2, CentOS 7, RedHat 4.8.
+- **Supported OS**: Windows 10, 11, and 2019 Server (Native), Windows WSL, Ubuntu (20.04, 18.04), Mac OSX 10+ (Intel and M1 CPUs), Amazon Linux 2, CentOS 7, RedHat 4.8.
 - [Full installation instructions are here](https://visual-layer.readme.io/docs/installation)